mintster/nixmash-spring/README.md

 ##Installation - Database Configuration##

-To use MySQL run `setup.mysql` script in the `/install` directory to populate the database.
+To use MySQL run `mysqlsetup.sql` script in the `/install/sql` directory to populate the database.
 Update Datasource connection properties in `/resources/META-INF/spring/mysql.properties` file.
 The H2 create-data script for the tests is located in `/resources/db.`

 ##Installation - External Property Files##